Position player

 In baseball, a position player is a player who on defense plays as an infielder, outfielder, or catcher.
-In Major League Baseball (since 1973 in the American League and since 2022 in the National League), there is also a designated hitter, who bats but does not play any defensive positions (and is therefore not a position player).
-Position players are eligible to pitch, and a manager will use a position player as a relief pitcher on rare occasions.
+A pitcher is generally not considered a position player.
+A designated hitter, who bats but does not play any defensive position, is also not considered a position player.

+Position players are eligible to pitch, and a manager will use a position player as a relief pitcher on some occasions.
 This typically happens if a game is a blowout, if no other pitchers are available, or if the game has gone well into extra innings.
-Although a position player may be eligible to pitch, the pitcher is not considered a position player.

 In other sports

 In ice hockey, "position player" refers to all non-goaltender players (forwards and defencemen), although "skater" is the more common term.